Rakesh Singh Baghel

 Rakesh Singh Baghel is an Indian politician and a member of the Bharatiya Janata Party.
 He was a member of 17th Legislative Assembly of Uttar Pradesh of India representing the Menhdawal assembly in Sant Kabir Nagar district of Uttar Pradesh.
 He was not made a candidate in the 2022 Uttar Pradesh Legislative Assembly election as BJP gave Menhdawal constituency to its National Democratic Alliance partner NISHAD Party.

 Early life and education

 Baghel was born 13 February 1967 in Bakhira village in Sant Kabir Nagar district of Uttar Pradesh to father Mukund Singh.
-In 1994, he married Sheela Singh, they have one son and two daughter.
-He belongs to General Class Rajput (Kshatriya) family.
+In 1994, he married Sheela Singh, they have one son and two daughters.
 In 1990, he attended Government Polytechnic Gorakhpur and attained degree of Diploma (Civil Engineering).

 Political career

 Baghel started his journey of politics in 16th Legislative Assembly of Uttar Pradesh (2012) elections.
-He got ticket of Bharatiya Janata Party from Menhdawal (Assembly constituency), but he lost to Laxmikant (Samajwadi Party) and came fourth with 30,525 (14.71℅) votes.
+He got ticket of Bharatiya Janata Party from Menhdawal (Assembly constituency), but he lost to Laxmikant (Samajwadi Party) and came fourth with 30,525 (14.71%) votes.

-In 17th Legislative Assembly of Uttar Pradesh (2017) elections, he again contested from Menhdawal and won this seat by defeating Bahujan Samaj Party candidate Anil Kumar Tripathi by a margin of 42,914 (19.09℅) votes.
+In 17th Legislative Assembly of Uttar Pradesh (2017) elections, he again contested from Menhdawal and won this seat by defeating Bahujan Samaj Party candidate Anil Kumar Tripathi by a margin of 42,914 (19.09%) votes.